Hyper-Matrix/Hyper-Matrix/README.md

 ![ABHISHEK'S HI](https://raw.githubusercontent.com/Hyper-Matrix/Internship/master/Hello%2C%20my%20name%20is%20Abhishek.%20Nice%20to%20meet%20you..gif)
 #### I am Abhishek Kumar 🐉.
 Technology excites me and I love exploring more about it📱💻.
-Currently an undergrad 🎓 pursuing Instrumentation and Electronics Engineering.
+Currently an Security Engineer working with Cisco.

 - 🌱 I’m currently learning ... iOS application development
 - 👯 I’m looking to collaborate on ...
 Mobile application development and web-development